Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 As this table doesn't cover every single aspect, here are some noteworthy points:

-- Node has started to implement a permissions model.
+- Node.js has started to implement a permissions model.
-- Node does have an external dependency view through `npm list`.
+- Node.js does have an external dependency view through `npm list`.
-- Node has an alternative approach to Web Workers called `Worker Threads`
+- Node.js has an alternative approach to Web Workers called `Worker Threads`
 - Bun's WebSocket API is flagged orange as it is flagged "Not production ready" in the [official documentation](https://bun.sh/docs/runtime/web-apis)
 - Bun has a semi-built-in REPL, which is downloaded on demand.
 - All runtimes offer ARM64 support to varying degrees, with Node.js supporting the broadest range of platforms.